tedxsoecusat/EOC-BACKEND/readme.md

 ### Configs

 +  Default Django Admin page is used to update the dynamic contents of the site which could be accessed at BASE_URL/eocAdmin
 + while in development you could set the django ip for api .
-Do change that to "/" in production